zachmccabe/zachmccabe.github.io/case_study_briars.md

 Photos are shot as JPG, cropped 1:1 in Photo Mechanic and uploaded to Dropbox before sharing via mobile phone.
 Any notes or captions are stored in TXT files alongside the images.

+- Photographed from 2013 - present, on the ranch.
-The project is shared with friends via direct messages over multiple platforms.
+- Shared via direct message over multiple platforms.
 Before I stopped publishing to Instagram in 2018, 170 images from this project had been posted publicly on that platform.

 ### Atomic unit